 • Are inspired by the life of Bayard Rustin to serve others

 • Interested in building a better world where all people are valued and appreciated

-Bayard Rustin was a key advisor to Dr. Martin Luther King and organized the 1963 March on Washington.
+The program's namesake, Bayard Rustin, was a key advisor to Dr. Martin Luther King Jr. and organized the 1963 March on Washington.
 He was deeply committed to the principles of nonviolence as an activist, and taught them to King and other leaders.
 Because of his identity as a gay man, his contributions to the Civil Rights Movement were sometimes hidden or overlooked.

 Everyone is welcome to apply.
 The benefits of living in the community include intentional programs and conversations about LGBT identity and social justice, community-led service projects and activities, and the chance to build a strong network of support.

 Find out more about our community by visiting the University Housing Website.
 The "Bayard Rustin Themed Community Application" link can be found under the Housing Options tab.
 While filling out the application, you will be prompted to fill out an interest form for the living community where you would like to live.

 If you have already filled out your application or are a returning resident, you can still fill out the interest form.